MwangeLee/AnniKitchen/README.md

 ## Pre-requisites

-in order to run this website you will need the following
+In order to run this website you will need the following

 - Linux/Windows/MacOS
 - Browser